-Great builders know there's far more to consider than aesthetics when choosing a case — thinner panels tend to rattle, while thicker panels hold both noise and heat.
-Airflow is king when it comes to thermal efficiency, and acoustic efficiency can be affected by everything from the number of fans to the shape of fan mounts.
-Fortunately, we've already tested a bevy of cases over the years, and have prepared this awards showcase as a quick link to the best-rated models.
+There's far more to consider than aesthetics when choosing a case.
+Good airflow is king when it comes to keeping things cool, and noise levels can be affected by everything from the number of fans to the shape of the fan mounts.
+Fortunately, we've already tested a bevy of cases over the years, and have prepared this awards showcase as a quick summary of the best models.

 Best ATX Cases

 6/19/17 Update: removed the Lian-Li PC-Q10WX and updated several links.

 MORE: All Case Content

 Extended ATX cases are required to hold motherboards up to 13" deep (front-to-back).
 Though such motherboards still fit within the 12" north-to-south confines of ATX, many of these cases are also compatible with the eight-slot XL-ATX form factor.

 Bigger isn't always better, as many builders don't actually need a bunch of drive bays or slots to hold all their equipment.
 Mini-ITX fits the performance of a standard tower into compact spaces such as home theaters and small desks, and some of these compact units even have carrying handles for easy transport to gaming events (LAN parties).